 “My daughter tells me everything.
 I know she would tell me if someone touched her or

-her feel uncomfortable.”
+made her feel uncomfortable.”

 Understand why children are afraid to tell.